Stephen-Hoban/stephen-hoban.github.io/docs/index.markdown

 layout: default
 ---
 <br/>
 Hello world.
 I'm Stephen and I'm glad you're here.
-I am a game developer working in Unity and C#.
-My interests are game development, working in Unity, and C#.  <br/>
+I am a game developer working in Unity and C#. <br/>

 This portfolio offers a sampling of projects I have designed, written, produced and/or developed over the past few years.